wrafique007/Capstone_Project/Certificate/Readme.txt

-This repo contains the certificate from IBM
+This repo contains the IBM certificate from Coursera